core-wg/oscore/draft-ietf-core-object-security.md

 ## Freshness

+For requests, OSCOAP provides weak absolute freshness as the only guarantee is that the request is not older that the security context.
+For applications having stronger demands on request freshness (e.g. control of actuators), OSCOAP needs to be augmented with mechanisms providing freshness {{I-D.amsuess-core-repeat-request-tag}}.

+For responses, the message binding guarantees that a response is not older than its request.
+For responses without Observe, this gives strong absolute freshness.
+For responses with Observe, the absolute freshness gets weaker with time, and it is RECOMMENDED that the client regularly restart the observation.

-For responses without Observe, OSCOAP provides absolute freshness.
-For requests, and responses with Observe, OSCOAP provides relative freshness in the sense that the sequence numbers allow a recipient to determine the relative order of messages.
+For requests, and responses with Observe, OSCOAP also provides relative freshness in the sense that the sequence numbers allow a recipient to determine the relative order of messages.

-For applications having stronger demands on request freshness (e.g. control of actuators), OSCOAP needs to be augmented with mechanisms providing absolute freshness {{I-D.amsuess-core-repeat-request-tag}}.

 ## Replay Protection